Tim Durham: Raid and arrest

 The offices of Obsidian and Fair Finance were raided by federal agents in 2009, suspected of involvement in a Ponzi scheme.
 Durham was arrested in 2011.

 On June 20, 2012; an Indianapolis jury convicted Durham of 10 counts of wire fraud, one count of securities fraud, and one count of conspiracy to defraud.
 On November 30, 2012; he was sentenced to 50 years in prison–at his age, effectively a life sentence.
 While he faced a maximum of 225 years under sentencing guidelines, federal district judge Jane Magnus-Stinson said there was no point in handing down a sentence that long.
 Nonetheless, Joe Hogsett, the U.S. Attorney for the Southern District of Indiana, called it the longest sentence ever imposed for a white-collar offense in Indiana history.

 On September 4, 2014, a federal appeals court overturned two of 10 wire fraud counts against Durham and ordered a new sentencing hearing, saying prosecutors failed to enter some key evidence into the trial record.
 On June 26, 2015, Durham had his 50-year sentence reinstated.
 Magnus-Stinson said that "the huge number of victims and the amount of devastation" left little reason to reduce the original sentence.
 He is serving his sentence at United States Penitentiary, McCreary in McCreary County, Kentucky.
 He was also sentenced to two years' supervised release, but this was largely academic given the likelihood that he will die in prison.
 His earliest possible release will be February 1, 2056, when he will be 94 years old.

 Fair Finance Co. trustee Brian Bash alleged in a lawsuit filed in 2012 that Durham's mother, Mitza Durham, received more than $831,000 in "fraudulent transfers" from her son between 2006 and 2009 that needed to be repaid to the company estate.
 In 2014, Mitza Durham agreed to repay Fair Finance Co. $500,000, plus interest.

 In 2016, Durham was disbarred by the Indiana Supreme Court.

 Political activism

 According to Businessweek, Durham was a prominent Republican fundraiser.
-He served on the steering committee for Mitch Daniels' successful gubernatorial bid in 2004 and headed the Indiana fundraising effort for Rudy Giuliani's 2008 presidential campaign.
+He was on the steering committee for Mitch Daniels' successful gubernatorial bid in 2004 and headed the Indiana fundraising effort for Rudy Giuliani's 2008 presidential campaign.

 Documentary

-Durham's exploits are featured in the episode "Playboy of Indiana" on the television series American Greed.
+Durham's exploits are featured in the 2015 episode "Playboy of Indiana", of the television series American Greed.